 What will I study?

-Our Master of Education in Educational Technology is a shared program between USC-Columbia and USC-Aiken.
-The program is designed to help you develop capabilities essential to the analysis, design, development, implementation, evaluation of effective, efficient, and appealing technology-based learning, instruction, and training (e.g., computer-based training, software/multimedia development, assistive technology modifications, online education, and distance learning).
+Our Master of Education in Educational Technology is a shared program between UofSC-Columbia and UofSC-Aiken.
+This 100% online degree program is designed to help you develop capabilities essential to the analysis, design, development, implementation, evaluation of effective, efficient, and appealing technology-based learning, instruction, and training (e.g., computer-based training, software/multimedia development, assistive technology modifications, online education, and distance learning).

 Our program is appropriate for K-12 teachers, corporate trainers, and government and healthcare workers who will be developing instructional interventions with technology-enhanced learning.
 Neither teaching licensure nor a previous degree in education is required for admissions. .